MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 when a BOM is present.

-BOMs are optional and their adoption isn't as popular in the Linux world because a dependable convention of UTF-8 being used everywhere.
+BOMs are optional and their adoption isn't as popular in the Linux world because a dependable convention of UTF-8 is used everywhere.
 Most Linux applications presume that text input is encoded in UTF-8.
 While many Linux applications will recognize and correctly handle a BOM, a number do not, leading to artifacts in text manipulated with those applications.